keivanmojmali/ajax-project/README.md

 A dynamic HTML, CSS, and JavaScript solo project.

 **Beer Profile is a sign of the times.
-As more weekend nights are spent in, America turns to craft alcohol and home cooked meals.
+As more weekend nights are spent inside, America turns to craft alcohol and home cooked meals.
 Beer Profile helps you explore craft beers of all varieties.
-Also, provides you with features that takes the stress out deciding what to drink and what foods would pair nicely with your alcohol.
-Beer Profile even offers specially curated five-beer flight sampler.**
+Also, provides you with features that takes the stress out of deciding what to drink and what foods would pair nicely with your alcohol.
+Beer Profile even offers a specially curated five-beer flight sampler.**

 ### Live demo of Beer Profile can been seen at the link below:
 https://keivanmojmali.github.io/ajax-project/

 ### Beer Profile offers the following features:
-* User are able to create a profile
+* Users are able to create a profile
 * Users are able to explore craft beers on explorer page
 * Users are able to save beers to favorites list on profile
-* Users can leave detailed notes about each favorited beer in their profile
+* Users can save detailed notes about each favorited beer in their profile
 * Users can have a random five-beer flight curated for them
-* Users can have a randomly picked beer and a three course meal that pairs with that beer curated for them
+* Users can have a randomly picked beer and a three-course meal that pairs with that beer, curated for them

 ### Planned additions
 * Ability to purchase beer from a third-party source, directly on Beer Profile
-  * Ability to pay with Apple Pay, Amazon Pay or similiar hassle free electronic payment
+  * Ability to pay with Apple Pay, Amazon Pay or similar hassle-free electronic payment
 * Ability to locate closest in-person retailer that carries chosen craft beer
-* Beer Journal
+* Beer Journal feature
-  * Store notes and expriences on craft beers
+  * Store notes and experiences on craft beers
   * Upload pictures
   * Share journal entries through social media accounts